alttch/eva3/doc/sys_api.rst

 log_get - get log records
 -------------------------

-This command allows to read the log records from the controller.
-Log records are stored in the controllers' memory until restart or the time (*keep_logmem*), specified in controller configuration passes.
+This command allows to read log records from the controller.
+Log records are stored in the controllers' memory until restart or the time (*keep_logmem*) specified in controller configuration passes.

 .. note::